hallamlab/TreeSAPP/README.md

 ```
 Executables are automatically detected in both the $PATH and in the
 sub_binaries/mac or sub_binaries/ubuntu, depending on your OS.
 However, if your executables
-are together elsewhere, MLTreeMap can be directed to them with `--executables`.
+are together elsewhere, TreeSAPP can be directed to them with `--executables`.
-If WISECONFIGDIR is not already set, mltreemap.py will exit and provide you with the correct command to
+If WISECONFIGDIR is not already set, treesapp.py will exit and provide you with the correct command to
 add this to you environment.

-### Using MLTreeMap_imagemaker_2_061/mltreemap_imagemaker.pl
+### Using imagemaker_2_061/mltreemap_imagemaker.pl

-We packaged the original MLTreeMap perl code with our python re-implementation
+We packaged the original MLTreeMap perl code with TreeSAPP for continuity's sake

 To use it, some perl dependencies may need to be installed.
 For instance, the commands
 ```